cjpan/CarND-Behavioral-Cloning-P3/report.md

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 154).
 The batch size is set to 128.
-I run 10 epochs of training to ensure that the training run enough times.
+I run 10 epochs of training to ensure that the training was enough to make the error decrease to a stable value.

 #### 4. Appropriate training data